-Same-Sex Couples: How To Create Inclusive Spaces During Pregnancy and Birth
+Same-Sex Couples: How To Create an Inclusive Vibe in Antenatal Classes

 I must admit, we don't get many birth preparation course enquiries from same-sex couples.
 When we do, I’m keen to make them feel welcome, comfortable and confident about working with me during their pregnancy - as I do with all our clients.